livingdocsIO/documentation/content/guides/editor/push-notifications/index.md

 weight: 15
 ---

+**Push Notifications are currently deprecated, as they were implemented using Angular.
+Angular support is going to be dropped in release-2022-09.
+Please use the [`li-push-messages` metadata plugin]({{< ref "/reference-docs/document/metadata/metadata-plugin-list#li-push-messages" >}}) instead.**

 This guide explains 2 things:
 1. how to enable the push notifications feature in the [Livingdocs Server boilerplate](https://github.com/livingdocsIO/livingdocs-server-boilerplate)
 2. how to do a custom dashboard item for your articles that shows push notification information